Chris Pilling

-Christopher John Pilling (born 30 March 1965) is British banker who was the Chief Executive of the Yorkshire Building Society from 2012 to December 2016, at that time the second-largest building society in the UK.
+Christopher John Pilling (born March 1965) is a British banker who was the Chief Executive of the Yorkshire Building Society from 2012 to December 2016, at that time the second-largest building society in the UK.

 Early life

 He attended the Royal Grammar School, High Wycombe from 1977 to 1983.
-He studied geography at Jesus College, Cambridge from 1984 to 1987.
+He studied geography at Cambridge University from 1984 to 1987.

 Career

 P&G

 He joined P&G in 1987, becoming the brand manager of Daz at Gosforth.

 British Airways

 He joined British Airways in 1994.

-Welcome to Yorkshire

-He worked for Welcome to Yorkshire from 2005 to 2008.

 Yorkshire Building Society

 In January 2012 he became Chief Executive of the Yorkshire Building Society, leaving in December 2016.